 Unless it is impossible due to confidentiality, you need to co-author this part of your plan with the head of sales.
 While you might control the P&L, they control the sales team and could kill this whole effort simply because they are unaware of what you’re proposing.
 In most cases, your proposal will help their effort to meet the sales goals this acquisition will force on them, so they should be happy to see these plans.
 However, nobody is ever happy when they’re blindsided.
 Because they can provide insight that you cannot, get them on board early in the process.

 Finally, unlike product and technical debt, this is an area where creative and unorthodox solutions can really help.
-I worked with a business-development executive who took the product on a six-month road show to all the company’s clients because he understood the software in detail.
+I worked with a business development executive who took the product on a six-month roadshow to all the company’s clients because he understood the software in detail.
 He handled the introduction of the new product and then let the sales team close the deal.
 In another company, a colleague who was the VP of sales created a new inside sales team that focused only on the acquired product for a year.
 These were junior sales reps looking for a chance to prove themselves and, after that year, the successful ones were brought on to the sales team.

 Create a Customer Support Plan

 Next, you need to determine if your support and development teams can reasonably support this product for your customers.
 You need do a few key analyses.
 First, does the current support model fit into your company’s support model?
 Are current customers used to calling up and getting a live person, while your support model requires navigating through an automated menu?
 Can their support reps handle 90 percent of the support items in the first call, while your company requires customers to go through multiple tiers of support?
-I’m not suggesting that you need to modify your support model for this new product—although that might be the right choice in some situations—but I am saying you have to assemble a plan on how to manage this change for your customers.
+I’m not suggesting that you need to modify your support model for this new product—although that might be the right choice in some situations—I am saying you have to assemble a plan on how to manage this change for your customers.

 Don’t switch customers over in a single brute-force effort; instead, gently migrate them to the new plan with messaging and training.
 I learned this lesson the hard way after switching support models overnight on unsuspecting customers.
 They all called their salespeople, who in turn, called me.
 Those were not pleasant conversations.
 Save yourself some trouble and work with the head of support to figure out the best transition plan for the given situation, and include the extra costs in your overall budget.

 Second, is your development team able to support this product?
 From my experience as a developer, it can be difficult to support software that you didn’t build.
-There will be promises of documentation and technical guidance from the company selling the product, but I’ve found those to have marginal value, when provided.
+There will be promises of documentation and technical guidance from the company selling the product, but I’ve found those to have marginal value when provided.
 Expect no technical help and budget developer time to learn the system, as if they have to investigate it themselves.
 If you shortcut this step, you’ll still have to conduct the investigation, but your developers will be building new features and fixing bugs while doing it, which will cause delays and make your developers hate your very existence.

-Third, how many additional development and support staff must you add to manage this new effort?
+Third, how much additional development and support staff must you add to manage this new effort?
 Typically, management assumes they can match headcount to headcount when they plan staffing for an acquired product.
 However, that rarely works, because the people who built the product and supported it in the early stages are experts in the product, while your new staff will be novices.
 They lived and breathed each line of code and every new function, so they can fix issues and build new features much faster than your team will be able to do.
 Make sure your plan addresses this knowledge gap with the right amount of staffing.

 Building and Presenting the Plan

 If you’ve carefully considered the points I’ve made, you will be in good shape to develop and present a balanced case to management that details the true costs of the acquisition.
-Build your presentation as a positive, forward-looking plan for a successful product acquisition.
+Build your presentation as a positive, forward-looking plan for successful product acquisition.
 Address the acquisition strategy in detail, using the dealmakers’ own words, when possible.
 It is the key to success.
 Don’t back down on your assessment of product and technical debt.
 Product debt will kill your customer-satisfaction scores and ruin your reputation in the marketplace.
 Technical debt will eat away at your development team’s productivity and morale; it might even cost you some of your best engineers.

 Involve the head of sales in your presentation, and be sure your plan addresses any shortcomings in the sales team’s knowledge or incentives.
 Finally, ensure that you have the right staff in place to support this product going forward.
 If you don’t, you will spend your time calming dissatisfied customers and disgruntled developers.